 Thank you very much for the details!
 You said that you searched for e-learning for off-JT, how did you find learningBOX?

 I wonder how it went...? (laughs) There are so many companies that deal with e-learning if you look for them, aren't there?
 I honestly felt that there were so many different types that I didn't know what to expect.
 While I was still confused, you came to our laboratory to explain about it.
 When we discussed what we wanted to achieve using e-learning on the spot, he responded to all of our requests, which was very important.
 Moreover, they responded immediately, didn't they?
 We were really grateful.
 The other big thing is the functionality.
 I also placed importance on the fact that I could set up settings such as not being able to download teaching materials and videos.

 Have you considered other e-learning systems?

-You did.
-I thought that I would like leraningBOX after you came once, but other people concerned said that it would be better to go elsewhere...?
-But there were some people who said that it would be better.
+I did.
+I wanted to use leaningBOX after you visited me for the first time, but other people were also suggesting other services too.
 But I didn't think that the functions would make a big difference.
-I think the most important thing is the human aspect, the flexibility to respond to requests immediately, and the good support!
-Of course, it's easy to use and the functions are good.
+I think the most important thing is the human aspect, you were flexible and fast to respond to the requests from us.
+I like the good support you are offering!
+Of course, it's easy to use and the functions are good too.

 Thank you for your kind words! ...Would it be possible for you to show us how you actually use learningBOX in your environment?